Site Search

 (For SoC FPGA, select from cyclone5 / arria5 / arria10 / stratix10 / agilex)

-*If you are targeting agilex with version 4.1 (langdale) or later, you need to select and specify the model from multiple options.
+*If you are targeting agilex in version 4.1 (langdale) or later, you will need to select a model from multiple options.

 [For version 4.1 (langdale)]